 As they journey across the English moors together, it soon becomes apparent that only the pickpocket is what he seems; the rest carry secrets about themselves and their destination—secrets they will die to protect as they wait to see what happens to Thomas.

-And while that question is answered for us, the end of the book leaves readers with as many questions as Thomas has—who is the deaf and mute girl?
+And while that question is answered for us, the end of The Orphan King leaves readers with as many questions as Thomas has—who is the deaf and mute girl?
 Who is the knight?
 And most importantly, who can Thomas trust?

 For me, this book was a fun journey down memory lane.
 I first met Thomas in the pages of Wings of an Angel, the first book in Brouwer’s young adult Winds of Light series.
 In an Author’s Note, Brouwer explains that “much of that original story from twenty years earlier remained untold.
 I’m grateful with The Orphan King to have the chance to return and begin exploring all that happened in the intricate battle of two great forces, each facing the necessity to remain hidden from the society around it.”

 I’m equally happy to have the chance to return and explore this story again and looking forward to finding out what happens to Thomas next in Fortress of Mist.

 Enter a medieval world of love and chivalry,

 The Orphan King is a young adult novel.
 It’s a quick, easy read that will draw tweens and teens into the drama of the Middle Ages.
 Young readers will identify with Thomas’ coming-of-age story.
 And while, at fourteen, Thomas would have been considered a man in the Middle Ages, he can still inspire readers today with the idea that even young people can make a difference.